AnonymerNiklasistanonym/RaspiForBeginners/README.md

 # Bonus: Use Lazarus with IDE

 Lazarus is a great programming language that I used some time back in school.
-It's somewhat like Delphi but just search the internet if you are interested.
+It's somewhat like Delphi but just search the internet, if you are interested.

 ## Install IDE